 Planes in Python

-This guide provides an overview of a RhinoScriptSytntax Plane Geometry in Python.
+This guide provides an overview of RhinoScriptSyntax Plane Geometry in Python.

-Several RhinoscriptSyntax methods either require as an argument or return as a result a plane.
 Planes are represented by a Plane structure.
-Plane structures and be thought of as a zero-based, one-dimensional list containing four elements: the plane’s origin (point3D), the plane’s X axis direction (vector3d), the plane’s Y axis direction (vector3d), and the plane’s Z axis direction (vector3d).
+Planes can be thought of as a zero-based, one-dimensional list containing four elements: the plane’s origin (point3D), the plane’s X axis direction (vector3d), the plane’s Y axis direction (vector3d), and the plane’s Z axis direction (vector3d).

 plane contains [pointOrigin, vectorX, vectorY, vectorZ]

-Note in a Plane, the Y axis is automatically thought as it would be 90-degrees with the original X axis.
-In fact, the only axis that can really stays easy to defined 100% of the times is the X axis.
-The Y axis is made orthogonal to the X vector, and the direction of the Z axis is just computed from the cross product of the other two vectors.
-It is easy to forget that there is a specific geometric relationship between the 3 axis.
+It is easy to forget that there is a specific geometric relationship between the axes.
+With Planes, the Y axis is automatically oriented 90-degrees to the X axis.
+The X axis is the only axis that can be easily defined.
+The Y axis is made orthogonal to the X vector, and the direction of the Z axis is computed from the cross-product of the other two vectors.

 Planes can be constructed in a number of ways.
 One common function is